tianxuz4808/Pong-Game/README.md

 Source: https://www.youtube.com/watch?v=1gir2R7G9ws&list=PLWms45O3n--6TvZmtFHaCWRZwEqnz2MHa&ab_channel=RealTutsGML

+I learned most of what I needed from this youtube playlist.

  I used this playlist as an inspiration that helped me figure out the steps I needed to implement in order to create a Pong game.